mikepan/GameEngineBook/text/05-Graphics.md

 The bottom part of the Ramp Shader panel controls how the color band is mapped onto the object.
 Available input options include:

-\*\*\* Begin List

-[lb] **Normal:** The color band is mapped to the surface normal of the object in camera space.
+- **Normal:** The color band is mapped to the surface normal of the object in camera space.
 Thus, any surfaces perpendicular to the camera (facing the camera) will obtain their color from the right side of the color band, while surfaces that are parallel to the camera (facing sideways) will get assigned the left side of the color band.

-[lb] **Energy:** The color band is mapped to the incident energy of all the lamps.
+- **Energy:** The color band is mapped to the incident energy of all the lamps.
 High energy areas are mapped to the color band right and vice versa.

-[lb] **Shader:** The color band is mapped to the result of the calculated shader intensity.
+- **Shader:** The color band is mapped to the result of the calculated shader intensity.
 This option is similar to energy, except it also takes the shading model into account.

-[lb] **Result:** The color band is mapped to the final resulting material color, including all shading and texture information.
+- **Result:** The color band is mapped to the final resulting material color, including all shading and texture information.
 Bright pixels are mapped to the right of the color band, and dark pixels are mapped to the left-most color band.

-\*\*\* End List
+- ​

 The Blend option controls how the color-band colors are mixed with the existing color, not unlike the layer-blending option in a 2D image-manipulation software such as Photoshop.
 These blending methods frequently appear in Blender, so you should be familiar with them.

-\*\*\* Begin List

-[lb] **Mix:** Uses a combination of the both inputs.
+- **Mix:** Uses a combination of the both inputs.
 A factor of 0.5 means each input contributes exactly half toward the final color.
 A factor of 1 means one of the inputs completely dominates the other.

-[lb] **Add:** The two input colors are numerically added together, often resulting in a brighter image.
+-  **Add:** The two input colors are numerically added together, often resulting in a brighter image.

-[lb] **Multiply:** The two input colors are numerically multiplied together, often resulting in a darker image.
+-  **Multiply:** The two input colors are numerically multiplied together, often resulting in a darker image.

-[lb] **Subtract:** One input is subtracted from the other, sometimes resulting in a darker image, and sometimes resulting in a "negative" image where the colors are inverted.
+- **Subtract:** One input is subtracted from the other, sometimes resulting in a darker image, and sometimes resulting in a "negative" image where the colors are inverted.

-\*\*\* End List

 Both diffuse and specular channels can have their own ramp.
 While the diffuse ramp shader can be visible on the entire object, the ramp for specular is only visible in the region where specular highlights are visible.
 Other than that, the Ramp Shader panel for specular is exactly the same as the Ramp Shader panel for Diffuse Shader.

-#### Shading
+##### Shading

-**       ** [lb] **        Emit:** Controls how much light a surface appears to give off.
+**Emit**: Controls how much light a surface appears to give off.
 A non-zero value means a surface is visible even when it's completely unlit.
 Because emit is a material property, and not a real light source, you cannot rely on using emit materials to light up other objects in the scene.
 Emit is often used to simulate surfaces that give off light on their own.

-**       ** [lb] **        Ambient:** Controls how much influence the ambient color has on the material.
+**Ambient**: Controls how much influence the ambient color has on the material.
 Ambient color is a global color that is added on top of all materials, including objects without an explicit material.
 By default, the ambient color is black, effectively disabling itself.
 The ambient color can be changed in the World panel.
 If you want to uniformly lift the brightness of the scene without adding additional lamp, ambient color is a fast way to achieve this.
 You can also create a color tint in the world by using a nonwhite ambient color, which is a great way to set the mood of your scene.

-\*\*\* Begin Caution

-Ambient Drawbacks
+> **Ambient Drawbacks**
+>

-Ambient does have its drawbacks.
+> Ambient does have its drawbacks.
 Because it adds light to all surfaces uniformly, excessive ambient will reduce the contrast of the scene, making everything look flat and washed out.

-\*\*\* End Caution

-**       ** [lb] **        Shadeless:** When enabled, disables all light calculation for this material.
+**Shadeless:** When enabled, disables all light calculation for this material.
 This option bypasses all the complex shading calculations; thus, it can improve performance at the cost of no lighting calculation.
 This option is useful for situations where you do not want the object to react to light.

-**       ** [lb] **        Cubic Interpolation:** When enabled, gives a smoother transition from light to shadow, at the cost of a slight performance decrease.
+**Cubic Interpolation:** When enabled, gives a smoother transition from light to shadow, at the cost of a slight performance decrease.
 For certain smooth shapes like spheres, this option helps the shape look more natural.

-#### Game Settings
+##### Game Settings

-**       ** [lb] **        Backface Culling:** When disabled, makes both sides of a face visible when running the game.
+**Backface Culling:** When disabled, makes both sides of a face visible when running the game.
 By default, only the front side of the face is rendered for performance reasons, while the backside of a face is invisible.
 This is not critical for most new computers, if you are to handle a few faces.
 However, it's better to take the safe approach and disable backface culling only when you need double-sided faces.

-**       ** [lb] **        Invisible:** When enabled, makes the surface completely invisible.
+ **Invisible:** When enabled, makes the surface completely invisible.
 This option is often used for creating hidden physics collision objects.
 Objects can be also made invisible from the Physics panel (see Chapter 6).

-**       ** [lb] **        Text:** When enabled, tells Blender that this object is used to display bitmap text.
+**Text:** When enabled, tells Blender that this object is used to display bitmap text.
 Using bitmap text in the game engine is covered later in this chapter.
 Because bitmap text is rather difficult to set up, using the Blender text object is an easy alternative.

-**       ** [lb] **        Alpha Blend:** Selects the way faces are drawn.
+ **Alpha Blend:** Selects the way faces are drawn.
 Options are shown in Figure 5.19 and in details in Figure 5.19b.

-\*\*\* Begin bulleted list within a bulleted list.

-[lb] **Opaque** : Treats the material as a regular solid.
+- **Opaque** : Treats the material as a regular solid.
 This is the fastest draw mode.

-[lb] **Add:** Numerically adds its own surface color with what's behind it, making the combined surface brighter.
+- **Add:** Numerically adds its own surface color with what's behind it, making the combined surface brighter.
 This option can be used to simulate halo lights, particles, and other "bright" special effects.

-[lb] **Alpha Clip:** Enables binary transparency.
+- **Alpha Clip:** Enables binary transparency.
 Used frequently for texture where there is a very distinct edge, such as tree leaves and a chain-link fence.
 This is the fastest way to render textures with alpha since there is no alpha blending: a pixel is either fully opaque or fully transparent.

-[lb] **Alpha Blend:** Enables alpha blending between its own color and the background.
+-  **Alpha Blend:** Enables alpha blending between its own color and the background.
 It is used for truly transparent materials such as glass.
 One drawback of Alpha Blend is that multiple layers of Alpha Blend surfaces are often not displayed in the correct Z-order.
 This is a common issue with hardware-accelerated alpha rendering.
 The solution is to use Alpha Sort, as explained below.

-[lb] **Alpha Sort:** Similar to Alpha Blend, but it solves the Z-sorting issue inherent with Alpha Blend.
+- **Alpha Sort:** Similar to Alpha Blend, but it solves the Z-sorting issue inherent with Alpha Blend.
 If you see an alpha-mapped object that is showing through other transparent objects, or if multiple layers of alpha are displayed in the wrong order, then you should use Alpha Sort instead of Alpha Blend.
 Keep in mind that Alpha Sort is much slower than regular Alpha Blend.

-\*\*\* End List

 \*\*\*Insert Fig05-19.tif